LGBTQ history in Louisiana: 1970s

 In 1970, the Gay Liberation Front of New Orleans was formed.
 In 1971, members of the Front presented a "Gay In" picnic in February in City Park.
 It would not become openly known as a "gay pride" event until 1978, when the pride events became the annual Gay Pride New Orleans.
 In 1972, the Tulane University Gay Students Union was established.
 Also in 1972, the first celebrations of Southern Decadence began with several parties encouraging guests to "Come As Your Favorite Southern Decadent."
 Next year began the costumed walking parade, which became the focus in 1974 with the selection of a grand marshal.
 Although it came from these modest beginnings, the Southern Decadence festival now covers an entire week of events, culminating with the annual parade in the French Quarter, generating millions of dollars for the city's economy.
 However, few remember that Decadence began with a group of straight and gay friends in the Faubourg Tremé neighborhood to celebrate the end of the long hot summers.

-Members of the Front also organized a local chapter of the Daughters of Bilitis as well as the first local LGBT-affirming Christian congregation, an informal meeting of the Big Easy Metropolitan Community Church, which began to meet at the UpStairs Lounge in the French Quarter.
+Members of the Front also organized a local chapter of the Daughters of Bilitis as well as the first local LGBTQ-affirming Christian congregation, an informal meeting of the Big Easy Metropolitan Community Church, which began to meet at the UpStairs Lounge in the French Quarter.
 However, on June 24, 1973, an arson attack on the club which provided room for the congregation to meet ended in 32 deaths from burning and smoke inhalation.
-The attack, which was never officially solved by New Orleans police, was a historical marker for LGBT people in Louisiana, as memorialization of the victims by local clergy proved just as difficult as finding proper burials for the dead.
+The attack, which was never officially solved by New Orleans police, was a historical marker for LGBTQ+ people in Louisiana, as memorialization of the victims by local clergy proved just as difficult as finding proper burials for the dead.
 In 1975, the Gertrude Stein Society was established, becoming a local nexus for future gay rights activism in Louisiana.
 The IMPACT newspaper (first issue, 1977) and the Faubourg Marigny Bookstore were also established in this decade.
 In 1978, several Tulane Law students, along with other Tulane students, created a group known as “The Lambda Forum.”
 While primarily a social group, the organization did hold a sanctioned forum at the Law School, discussing Gay issues.
 The organization was active for approximately 3 years.